Programmatismos-2/Customer-support-chatbot/README.md

      gcloud config set project <your-project-name>
      ```
      Replace `<your-project-name>` with the name of your Google Cloud project.
+# Make sure to
+Change all the paths to the appropriate ones,they will be highlighted with the TODO command

 ## Running the program